ColorModelConverter

 RGB

-This color model is based on the human perception of the light.
-Every color can be fragmented into the base colors red, green and blue in almost the same manner as by the receptors of the human eye.
+This color model is based on human perception of light.
+Every color can be broken down into the base colors red, green, and blue, similar to how the receptors in the human eye perceive them.

-RGB is a additive color mix.
-All gray values are lying on the black - white diagonal.
-This color model is used when the eye perceives the color directly without reflection.
+RGB is an additive color model.
+All gray values lie on the black-white diagonal.
+This model is used when the eye perceives the color directly, without reflection.

 ../../../Modules/ML/MLColor/mhelp/Images/colormodelrgb.gif ../../../Modules/ML/MLColor/mhelp/Images/cube_anim.gif ../../../Modules/ML/MLColor/mhelp/Images/ColorM2.gif